dtudk/pythonsupport-page/docs/python/Installing_packages.rst

 .. note::

-   If you are unsure about using the terminal, we advice that you read :ref:`this <>` before proceeding.
+   If you are unsure about using the terminal, we advice that you read :ref:`this <LINK TO TERMINAL GUIDE>` before proceeding.

 If you are using the official Python distribution, you will need to use the pip package manager.
 Open up a terminal and run the following: